It wasn’t that long ago that I’d get strange looks when I whipped my Keep Cup out of my bag when it was time for a cup of tea on a plane or train.

 When I see someone say no to plastic cutlery and whip out their own portable set it gives me a little lift.
 It’s so lovely to see people showing that they care and with so many great cutlery sets out there these days, they can also look good doing it.

-I’ve used a few travel cutlery sets over the years and my new favourite is this one from Jungle Culture.
+I’ve used a few travel cutlery sets over the years including this lovely one from Jungle Culture.

 A Collapsible Bowl